 Mexico’s diverse geography, from the soaring altitudes of the country’s four mountain ranges to the beautiful coastal regions along the Pacific, supports diverse farming practices and a broad variety of crops.
-Chiapas is the country’s southernmost state, home to the Sierra Madre de Chiapas Mountain range.
-To its west are the coffee growing regions of Oaxaca and Vera Cruz, but it is the beans of Guatemala’s Huehuetenango region, directly to the east, with which Chiapas coffee shares so much character.
-Farmers in Chiapas have begun a transition back to organic farming techniques as a way to achieve self-sufficiency and to create sustainability for their communities.
+The growing regions of Oaxaca shares much of the same character (altitude, harvest period) as Guatemala’s fertile Huehuetenango region, which lies directly to the east.
+Our Mexico boasts a medium to heavy body with dark chocolate and malt tasting notes.
+Farmers in the region have begun a transition back to organic farming techniques as a way to achieve self-sufficiency and to create sustainability for their communities.
 The continued development of a network of Fair Trade farmers’ cooperatives is helping local people slowly improve their quality of life.

 • The Sierre Madra mountain range provides the region with volcanic soils and lush vegetation.